 Family and medical leave.
 Employers with 75 or more employees must post a notice regarding the state's Family and Medical Leave Act (CT Admin.
 Code Sec.
 31-51qq-26).

 Human trafficking.
-The Office of the Chief Court Administrator is required to develop a notice providing ...
+The Office of the Chief Court Administrator is required to develop a notice providing information for relief ...